amber-adore-boot/amber-adore-boot.github.io/_pages/about.md

   - /about.html
 ---

-My website is still a work in progress.
-Not all information is correct, and I'm still adding things.

 Hej and welcome!
 My name is Amber and I am a genderqueer (transfeminine) and queer person using she/they pronouns.
 I am an assistant professor in physical oceanography at DTU AQUA (Technical University of Denmark).

 My research focuses on how large-scale changes in the climate system affect marine biogeochemical cycles and ecosystems, using Earth System Models (ESMs) and Marine Ecosystem Models (MEMs).